Grammar Rules II

 Formula: will have + past participle verb form

 Present Progressive tense indicates that an action is still occurring as we speak.

 Formula: simple present tense of "be" + base form + ing.

-Example: The wizard is chanting as we write this.
+Example: The wizard as we write this.

 Past Progressive tense indicates that an action occurred in the past for a while, but is over now.
 Sad panda.

-Formula: past simple tense of "be" + base form + ing.
+Formula: simple past tense of "be" + base form + ing.

-Example: The wizard was chanting all day yesterday.
+Example: The wizard all day yesterday.

 Future Progressive tense indicates that an action will be occurring for a while, but hasn't started yet.